 Tim Roughgarden’s course on DSA is one of the highly recommended options.
 Here you can practice and master the basics of algorithms and data structures through numerous types of assessments.

 With the help of several multiple-choice quizzes and weekly programming assignments available here, learning DSA is made efficient.
-You can go through these courses at your own schedule.
+You can go through these courses on your own schedule.
 Roughgarden’s funfilled idiomatic presentations will help to learn turn fun.

 Udacity’s Intro To DSA Course